jamunaa-xx/model-context-protocol-poc/README.md

 ### Data Flow Explanation

 1. **User Query**: The user sends a query to the system (e.g., "What is our company's vacation policy?")
-2. **LLama API**: OpenAI receives the query and available tools from the MCP server
+2. **OpenAI API**: OpenAI receives the query and available tools from the MCP server
-3. **Tool Selection**: OlLama decides which tools to use based on the query
+3. **Tool Selection**: OpenAI decides which tools to use based on the query
 4. **MCP Client**: The client receives OpenAI's tool call request and forwards it to the MCP server
 5. **MCP Server**: The server executes the requested tool (e.g., retrieving knowledge base data)
 6. **Response Flow**: The tool result flows back through the MCP client to OpenAI